ddanieltan/introduction_to_datascience_sg/chapters/0_about/about_this_book.md

 # About this book

-This book is written to

-## About the author
-:wave: Hello, my name is Daniel.
+Hello, my name is Daniel and I'm a Data Scientist based in Singapore.

 ## How to code along
 The best way to learn the following lessons will be to code alongside the examples and have a go at completing the exercises.